-The cost-effectiveness is calculated by a simple algorithm.
+A simple algorithm calculates the cost-effectiveness.
 The algorithm is based on 3 indicators.

 ROI shows the percentage of advertising profitability, which is the most important coefficient for the investor.
 If the ROI is higher than 100%, the investment is considered profitable, any other, lower value indicates that the investment does not justify itself.
 For the calculation, subtract the cost price from the price of the product or service, divide the number by the number of the advertising budget, multiply the result by 100%